How to Migrate from G Suite When G Suite Employee Leaves

 When an employee leaves your organization, it's crucial to follow certain procedures and there are some things you HAVE to do!
 One of them is to take care of the data that they leave behind- ownership of files that they created, their email access and more.

 One can argue, don’t deactivate the account and you can access the data easily.
 However, just like most public cloud services, G Suite runs on a pay per user model.
 That means not deleting the employee account can cost the company.
 At the end of the day, you have to choose between monthly costs and the hassle of data migration.

 If you choose the latter, here are the challenges you will face and a few steps you can to take to overcome the challenges of migrating data

 It is quite exhausting to change data access point in a public cloud system like G Suite, as compared to a legacy system.
 It is not easy to migrate data from the G Suite environment and simply deleting the user account can even more problematic, especially if the account is linked with other important services like Google Analytics and Google Adwords that are often connected with a specific user account.
 If the account is then deleted, the organization will lose the integration with connected services.

 The other option is the keep the ex-employee's account running.
 This again is a problem as G Suite charges the organization on a per-user basis.
 So, leaving an old account to not lose data is going to cost the company.

-The data migration service provided by Google comes with its own complexities.
+The G Suite migration service comes with its own complexities.
 It is challenging to use and can compromise the online security of the company.
 Google’s own documentation advises users to enable less secure apps for data migration services to work, followed by other several complicated steps.
 This is not only counterintuitive but can also jeopardize the overall security of the company.